TUM-DSE/seminars/WiSe2024-c3-seminar.md

 - Operating systems and hypervisors
 - Fault-tolerant and reliable systems

-The students will read, discuss, and analyze recent papers in the top conferences of this field, such as OSDI, EuroSys, ASPLOS, USENIX Security, IEEE S&P, and ACM CCS.
+The students will read, discuss, and analyze recent papers in the top conferences of this field, such as OSDI, EuroSys, ASPLOS, USENIX Security, IEEE S&P, NDSS, and ACM CCS.
 Students are expected to read papers in-depth prior to class and take turns in preparing and delivering high-quality presentations of the papers.
 Furthermore, the students will actively participate in the discussion to critically analyze the systems, and propose (or even implement) advancements of the state-of-the-art.
 More concretely, the students will learn: